istio/istio.io/content/docs/tasks/security/plugin-ca-cert/index.md

 * Set up Istio by following the instructions in the [quick start](/docs/setup/kubernetes/install/kubernetes/) with global mutual TLS enabled:

-  Install using the `strict mTLS` variant of the [installlation instructions](/docs/setup/kubernetes/install/kubernetes/#installation-steps).
+  Install using the `strict mTLS` variant of the [installation instructions](/docs/setup/kubernetes/install/kubernetes/#installation-steps).

   _**OR**_